echo1consulting/wp-dotenv/README.md

 Advanced Mapping
 --------------------------
-You can map your environment variables to multiple constants.
+You can map your environment variables to constants.
+See the folowing examples:

 ```php
 /**